ahimsa-innovation-diploma/id-prototype1/adminpitch.md

 For developing a pitch one of the fundamental features that determine the success of the pitch is the mission statement.
 A mission statement is a short passage stating the purpose of your program/trip, the goal of your operation, and the impact you want to make.
-An example of a mission statement is the seva mission statement which says that its goal is: “To give students equal opportunities to experience transformation by immersing themselves in other cultures through exchange and service.”
+An example of a mission statement is the AHIMSA mission statement which says that its goal is: “To give students equal opportunities to experience transformation by immersing themselves in other cultures through exchange and service.”
 Make sure to keep your mission statement short, sweet, and concise so it